BigByte-Digital/gh-environment-copier/README.md

 - **Secret Encryption:** Secrets are encrypted client-side before being transmitted to GitHub.
 This means the raw secret values are never logged or sent unencrypted over the network by this tool after you input them.
 - **Prompting for Secret Values:** When copying secrets from another environment, the tool only copies names and then prompts you for the values.
 This is a security measure to avoid directly transferring potentially sensitive values without explicit user input.

+## Code of Conduct

+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Contributing

 Contributions are welcome!
+We value feedback and contributions from the community.
 Please feel free to submit a pull request or open an issue for any bugs, feature requests, or improvements.

+For more detailed information on how to contribute, please see our [Contributing Guidelines](CONTRIBUTING.md).

+## Changelog

+Details of changes for each release are documented in the [CHANGELOG.md](CHANGELOG.md) file.

 ## License

 ISC (This is the default from the initial `package.json`, you can change it if needed)

+## Maintained By

+This project is maintained by [BigByte Digital](https://bigbyte.digital).
+We build software for people like you, get in touch.